 Do you want to have a successful business?
 Do you want to have a growing customer base and users that not only use your product but also recommend it to others?
 Then grab your pen and listen to their feedback.

-In this article, we cover everything you need to know about customer feedback - the best channels, the biggest mistakes you need to avoid and the best tools you can use to gather valuable feedback.
+In this article, we cover everything you need to know about customer/user feedback: How to ask for user feedback, the best channels, the biggest mistakes you need to avoid and the best tools and methods you can use to gather valuable information.

 Let’s get started.

 What is customer feedback?